a2stuff/a2d/desktop/README.md

-Interactive commands including disk copy/format/erase, file copy/delete, and Selector add/edit/delete/run all dynamically load main memory code segments into one or more of: $800-$1FFF,
+Interactive commands including disk copy/format/erase, file copy/delete, and Selector add/edit/delete/run all dynamically load main memory code overlays into one or more of: $800-$1FFF,
 $5000-$6FFF, $7000-$77FF, and $9000-$9FFF.
 When complete, any original
 code above $4000 is reloaded.

+Aux $1B00-$1F7F holds lists of icons, one for the desktop then one for up to 8 windows.
+First byte is a count, up to 127 icon entries.
+Icon numbers map indirectly into a table at $ED00 that holds the type, coordinates, etc.
+Aux $1F80-$1FFF is a map of used/free icon numbers.

 ```
        Main               Aux                 ROM